-Travel is Australia is the easiest with the next best option, getting a bus pass.
+Travel in Australia is the easiest with the next best option, getting a bus pass.
 The most popular companies are Greyhound and Premier that travel not just along the East Coast but across the entire country.
 There are passes available based on kilometres travelled and hop on hop off passes.
 The main difference is that with a kilometres pass you can back track, with a hop on hop off pass you can’t.
-I personally recommend the hop on hop off as it works out cheaper and gives you 90 days of use between point A to B. A Melbourne to Cairns pass will cost $549 with Greyhound but that is all of your travel covered!
+I personally recommend the hop on hop off as it works out cheaper and gives you 90 days of use between point A to B. A Sydney to Cairns pass will start at $410 with Greyhound but that is all of your travel covered!

 You can also book buses pretty last minute as well so you can be flexible with your travel and change bookings for each stretch of your journey.

 If you are short on time flying is the best option for you as it will be the quickest.
 Australia is huge and you don’t want to waste precious time spending days (yes driving can take that long!) getting between destinations.
 Luckily Australia has budget airlines and if you book in advance you can score awesome prices.
 You can also watch out for sales by signing up for budget airlines newsletters such as Tigerair and Jetstar.

 FIND CHEAP FLIGHTS NOW!
 Or download the app to search later.

 Camping on the Australia East Coast is the cheapest option.
 Some campsites will be free, others can be pricey.
 You can use books like Camps Australia Wide to find free campsites along the coast.
 If you have a campervan you can also pay to park in some hostels parking lots and use the bathroom and kitchen facilities.